lukegun/BIOMEC/README.md

 ## Supporting Code
-BIOMEC_inputwritter: Basic terminal/ .exe code for guiding uses in writting the input files for BIOMEC MCMC PLOTTER: code to plot the mcmc output chains from the Iter_log.txt to images
+ - BIOMEC_inputwritter: Basic terminal/ .exe code for guiding uses in writting the input files for BIOMEC

-## Citing
-Cite the following paper if you have used this package in a publication PAPER
+ - MCMC PLOTTER: code to plot the mcmc output chains from the Iter_log.txt to images

 ## Known Issues
  - Custom waveforms have not been tested and Estart and End cannot equal zero.
  - Number of data poins in experimental data must be a multiple of two.

+## Citing
+Please, cite [Paper title FIX]() if you have used this package in a publication, which will be updated once the paper is published.

 ## License